withtally/liquid-staked-gov/README.md

 ## Solution

 tLSTs operate under the same constraints as regular governance tokens.
 If held directly, tLSTs can use their voting power like normal governance tokens.
 If not held directly, the holders cannot activate tLST voting power themselves.
 Unlike governance tokens, Tally's tLST protocol activates the voting power of unactivated tLSTs.
 When an tLST isn't activated by the holder, the tLST's governance strategy activates it.
-To prevent capture, the underlying DAO determins the tLST's governance strategy. tLSTs will be backwards compatible with existing `ERC20Votes` governance tokens.
+To prevent capture, the underlying DAO determines the tLST's governance strategy. tLSTs will be backwards compatible with existing `ERC20Votes` governance tokens.

 ### Staker support